Dosage Form: capsule

 How is Doxycycline Monohydrate Supplied

-Doxycycline Monohydrate Capsules 75 mg have a white opaque body with a brown opaque cap.
-The capsule bears the inscription WATSON 2404 in black and 75 mg in black.
+Doxycycline Monohydrate capsules 75 mg have a white opaque body with a brown opaque cap.
+The capsule bears the inscription MONODOX 75 in black and M 075 mg in black.
 Each capsule contains Doxycycline Monohydrate equivalent to 75 mg of doxycycline, supplied in bottles of 100.

 Doxycycline Monohydrate Capsules 100 mg have an ivory opaque body with a brown opaque cap.
 The capsule bears the inscription WATSON 411 in white and 100 mg in brown.
 Each capsule contains Doxycycline Monohydrate equivalent to 100 mg of doxycycline, supplied in bottles of 50.